erdogant/KNRscore/docs/pages/html/_sources/Documentation.rst.txt

 ############

 .. note::
-	`Source code of flameplot can be found at Github <https://github.com/erdogant/flameplot/>`_
+	`Source code of KNRscore can be found at Github <https://github.com/erdogant/KNRscore/>`_

 Citing